Prime-Holding/rx_bloc/packages/rx_bloc_cli/mason_templates/bricks/lib_dev_menu/README.md

 As part of the dev menu modal sheet, there is a customizable `options` parameter which requires a `DevMenuConfig` class.
 That config class allows you to customize different aspects and features of the dev menu and as well turn on/off some options.

+By default after you trigger  `DevMenuListener` you only need to add your proxy ip and restart app so you are all set to use Charles.
+Alice is working right out of the box.

+`Note:` To disable dev menu you only need to edit run configuration (Development or Staging) and remove `--dart-define="ENABLE_DEV_MENU=true"` from additional run arguments.

 A new brick created with the Mason CLI.